BardicDefense/purple-hack/lore.md

 ### Salā, Morocco _(Rabat)_

 Population: 8,000.
-Salā is a city on the rise, founded by the Umayyad dynasty.
-Built around the impressive Kasbah (citadel) of the Udayas overlooking the Atlantic at the mouth of the Bou Regreg River, it serves as a military stronghold and staging ground for the Almoravid expansion into the Iberian Peninsula.
+Salā is a militaristic city on the rise, founded by the Umayyad dynasty.
+Built around the impressive Kasbah (citadel) of the Udayas overlooking the Atlantic at the mouth of the Bou Regreg River, it serves as a military stronghold, administrative center, and staging ground for the Almoravid expansion into the Iberian Peninsula.

 - _Exports: Leather goods, olive oil, dates, spices (local and imported), and traditional crafts including metalwork and textiles_